*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

-Is an acquired taste that I’ve built over the years?
+Is it an acquired taste that I’ve built over the years?
 I don’t know I’ve just always had ginger tea without any sugar as far as I can remember.

-Whether the flavor of ginger tea will be enough to break the hold sugar has on your tea is it going to be up to you to decide.
+Whether the flavor of ginger tea will be enough to break the hold sugar has on your tea is going to be up to you to decide.